lorien/linux_setup/README.md

 ## OS Configuration

-Main installation stage is described as ansible rules in [tasks_install.yml](tasks_install.yml) file.
+Main installation steps are described as ansible rules in [tasks_install.yml](tasks_install.yml) file.

-To run these tasks run as root this command `ansible-playbook -i inventory.yml book_install.yml`.
+To use these rules run as root this command `ansible-playbook -i inventory.yml book_install.yml`.

 To install ansible use command `apt install ansible`.